Payment Process for International Individuals

 The American Competitiveness and Workforce Act provided the ability to pay reimbursements for expenses and honoraria to international visitors engaged in academic activities within a limited set of circumstances.
-In addition to work authorized visa types such as H, J, O; we are now able to pay visitors in a "B" status, (B-1, B-2, combination B-1/B-2, W-T, W-B, and combination W-T/W-B) within certain restrictions.
+In addition to work authorized visa types such as H, J, O; we are now able to pay visitors who entered the U.S. with a "B" visa type, (B-1, B-2, combination B-1/B-2, W-T, W-B, and combination W-T/W-B) within certain restrictions.
 To do so, the International Visitors Declaration Form will need to be completed that indicates the activity and that the individual met all requirements.
+More information can be found in IRS Publication 515 https://www.irs.gov/pub/irs-pdf/p515.pdf

 ESTA is an 'electronic system for travel authorization' used by the U.S. It is not a type of visa.